jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 - Addresses problems of responsiveness and throughput
 - Creates problems with races
-- Races can be resolved using syncronization patterns
+- Races can be resolved using synchronization patterns

 ---

-What problems can be caused by syncronization?
+What problems can be caused by synchronization?

 Example
 -------